York Suburban girls' basketball drops heavyweight clash vs. Greencastle-Antrim

 It was certainly a test for the York Suburban girls Wednesday evening.
 Facing an aggressive 1-2-2 half-court trap throughout the contest, they had trouble generating consistent points in the paint.
 Fortunately for Weaver, the Trojans were able to knock down enough 3-pointers to keep things close.
 They sank six triples on the night, including four in the second half to help cut into a 28-16 deficit at the intermission.

 The Devils stayed ahead until Janay Rissmiller buried a 3 with 6:44 left in the contest to draw the Trojans even at 37-37.
-Suburban, however, was unable to go ahead after a couple of miscues that allowed the visitors to go up 42-39 with 3:06 left on the clock.
+Suburban, however, was unable to go ahead after a couple of miscues that allowed the visitors to take a 42-39 lead with 3:06 left on the clock.

-“It comes down to one or two possessions and you almost have to be perfect,” Weaver said.
-“And we weren’t perfect for a couple possession in the second quarter and we weren’t perfect for a couple possessions for the fourth quarter and that essentially was the game.”
+“It comes down to one or two possessions, and you almost have to be perfect,” Weaver said.
+“And we weren’t perfect for a couple possessions in the second quarter and we weren’t perfect for a couple possessions for the fourth quarter and that essentially was the game.”

 “I was so proud of how we fought and how we showed up,” Weaver said.
 “5A in the district playoffs is going to be fun.
 I don’t think you can really overlook anyone even in the first round.
 There are just a lot of really talented teams.”